 Should You File A Car Accident Claim?

 Note that pursuing a personal injury claim does not necessarily mean having to go to court.
 In fact, most New Jersey auto accident cases are settled outside the courtroom.
 Don’t be afraid to fight for what you deserve.
 An experienced NJ accident lawyer can help you succeed in your claim.

 Why Choose The Grossman Law Firm For Your New Jersey Car Accident Injury Claim?

 - Winning experience.
 Put out experience to work for you.
-Our lawyers have over 60 years of combined experience dealing with auto injury cases in New Jersey.
+Our accident lawyers have over 60 years of combined experience dealing with auto injury cases in New Jersey.
 We have successfully represented clients in both central and northern New Jersey who have suffered physical, financial and emotional pain because of the negligence of others.

 - No fee unless you win.
-This is our guarantee: You won’t have to pay us any fee unless we win your case.
+This is our guarantee: You won’t have to pay us any fee unless we win.
 You get high-quality legal representation without having to take out money from your pocket until you get compensation.

 - Full commitment to your case.
-As a Grossman Law Firm injury client, you will receive professional, compassionate, and aggressive representation.
+As a personal injury client, you will receive professional, compassionate, and aggressive representation.
 We pride ourselves in our responsiveness to our clients and we make sure every client is treated as an individual and never as another file.

 - Fearless representation.
 Don’t worry about facing large insurance companies.
 Our skilled lawyers are backed by the support of an expert legal team who knows how to take on even the most powerful insurance carriers in the country.

 We care about your situation and understand the stress you may be going through.
 Your consultation with us is completely free of charge.
-Tell us about your case by calling (732) 625-9494 today.
+Tell us about your New Jersey car accident by calling (732) 625-9494 today.